repairnator/repairnator-experiments-jkali-one-failing-test-case/README.md

 ```

 - **Analysis of the patch**: the problem is related to the test case that checks the correct behavior of the [method](https://github.com/repairnator/repairnator-experiments-jkali-one-failing-test-case/blob/af902a319926cfcbb772fbc6913f0a8112987129/src/main/java/pr5/ini/IniSection.java#L159) changed by AstorJKali.
 Indeed, looking at the commit history of the project, the developer [changed the test case](https://github.com/Inmapg/Traffic-Simulator/commit/e59608185c3f326d46eb82371614d5ee354a9ba9) to handle the failure during the comparison of two `Vehicle` objects.
 - **Useful information for the developer**: the Kali patch suggested that there was a problem with the method `equals` or with the test case `VehicleFaultyTest` that checks the behavior of that method.
+Since it's correct that when two values are different the result of the comparison is false (this instruction has been removed by AstorJKali to create the fix), the developer can focus on the implementation of the test case to try to understand where the error might be.

 - **Fix of the test case**: